20th ANNUAL SPRING FLING -- 'olulh noye

 Glen Thielmann, Pro-D Chair, Prince George BCTF local 57 PGDTA

-as well as the PGDTA Pro-D Committee -- Jennifer Dionne, Julie Fisher, Joseph Jeffery, Laurel Kather, Andrew McFayden, Sam Morey, and Emma Sayle
+as well as the PGDTA Pro-D Committee -- Tamara Deford, Jennifer Dionne, Julie Fisher, Joseph Jeffery, Laurel Kather, Sam Morey, Emma Sayle, and ________

-- CUPE (EAs, Indigenous Ed workers, etc.) $80 (check with your union association or school district to ask about subsidies)
+- CUPE (EAs, Indigenous Ed workers, etc.) $75 (check with your school or union about subsidies)

 - Student teachers, PAC & DPAC members, elders, school board trustees in SD57: free (welcomed guests)

 Our conference fee is set to recover costs.
-Our budget includes keynote costs, presenter and workshop costs, facility costs (theatre and custodial), communication (advertising, website, office & copying, signage), catering (two snack breaks and lunch provided), doorprizes, registration system costs, donation to a club (in lieu of student volunteer time), and miscellaneous (e.g. elder honorarium)
+Our budget includes keynote costs, presenter and workshop costs, facility costs (theatre and custodial), communication (advertising, website, office & copying, signage), catering (two snack breaks and lunch provided, separate lunch for presenters), doorprizes, registration system costs, donation to a club (in lieu of student volunteer time), and miscellaneous (e.g. elder honorarium)

 Conference Inquiries: email Conference Coordinator gthielmann [AT] sd57.bc.ca or phone 250-562-7214 (PGDTA office)